 What should I look for in a surgeon?

-Plastic surgeons, facial plastic surgeons or otolaryngologists (ENT) perform most rhinoplasties.
+Most rhinoplasties are done by plastic surgeons, facial plastic surgeons or otolaryngologists, also called ENTs.
 Training and board certification in one of these specialties is a good starting point.
-You'll likely want a surgeon who often performs rhinoplasty.
+You'll probably want a surgeon who often does rhinoplasty.

 Make sure that your surgery will be performed in an accredited surgical facility or hospital.
 You likely should also feel comfortable with your surgeon.
-Look for a surgeon who can explain to you in understandable terms what is going to happen during your surgery.
+Look for a surgeon who can help you understand what is going to happen during your surgery.